swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 SetOp           -> '&&' | '--' | '~~' | '-'
 ```

-Custom characters classes introduce their own language, in which most regular expression metacharacters become literal.
-The basic element in a custom character class is an `Atom`, though only a few atoms are considered valid:
+Custom characters classes introduce their own sublanguage, in which most regular expression metacharacters become literal.
+The basic element in a custom character class is an `Atom`, though only some atoms are considered valid:

 - Builtin character classes, except for `.`, `\R`, `\O`, `\X`, `\C`, and `\N`.
 - Escape sequences, including `\b` which becomes the backspace character (rather than a word boundary).